 Compliance demonstrated using EU Level 2 reporting framework.
 See definition table.

-As of December 2021; Periodic review to be conducted every year, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution.
+As of November 2024 with December 2022 data; Periodic review to be conducted every year, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution.

 "Carga interna media" (CFI) refers to the average internal load within a building or a specific area of a building over a typical week.
 It quantifies the internal load generated by various sources such as occupants, electrical equipment, lighting, etc., and is expressed in W/m².
 The formula for calculating the average internal load (CFI) is as follows: